Southern Lights by Flight

 Viva's Best Bits...

 “I’m really excited about this charter flight.
 Flying into the southern auroral zone is a wonderful experience, you never know quite what you are going to see."
-Dr Ian Griffin, astronomer - will be joining us on this flight.
+Dr Ian Griffin, astronomer.
+(Dr Giiffin and/or other astronomers join us onboard)

 The timing of this aurora flight is no coincidence!
 It coincides perfectly with the Autumn equinox which helps to maximise the chance the aurora will be bright.
 Thanks to a phenomenon called the Russell-McPherron effect.